KhaelK138/KhaelK138.github.io/markdown/BluetoothLowEnergy.md

     - Legacy Pairing (BLE 4.0 and 4.1) is outdated and can be cracked easily with [https://github.com/mikeryan/crackle/](https://github.com/mikeryan/crackle/)
     - Secure Pairing (BLE 4.2+) uses an ECDH-based key exchange, and requires active MITM at pairing to compromise (which is pretty tough)

+## Enumerating BLE
+- [Bettercap](https://www.bettercap.org/project/introduction/) is almost always the best choice here
+  - I've had quite a few issues attempting to install it on a pi; would recommend the docker route (`docker run -it --privileged --net=host --platform linux/arm64 bettercap/bettercap`)
+- Use the `ble.recon` module on some Linux device (like a pi)
+- Turn on with `ble.recon on`
+- Recon:
+  - `ble.show` to show discovered BLE devices
+    - `ble.clear` to clear cached devices collected
+  - `ble.enum {mac}` to enumerate services and characteristics for a given device
+  - `ble.write {mac} {characteristic_uuid} {hex}` to write hex data to a device's characteristic

 ## Monitoring/Sniffing BLE
 **Tools**
 - Can use nRF Connect app (both iOS and Android surprisingly) to monitor nearby bluetooth devices